 For that little bit of extra space, turn your conservatory into a fun family room complete with comfy furnishings and a big screen TV.

 If you would prefer something a tad more versatile to withstand the everyday activities of messy little hands, then rattan conservatory furniture can be a durable (and chic) addition.

 Long gone are the days of the standard small, polycarbonate room which overheats.
 The modern conservatory can now be equipped with electric, underfloor heating and the latest conservatory roofs for superior energy efficiency as well as ventilation.

 A comfortable room to play in no matter the weather, your kids can play contently with their games and toys – keeping the main household mess free.

 Fancy cooking in a light and airy atmosphere with beautiful views of your garden?
-Kitchen conservatory projects have become a very popular home improvement in recent years, giving homeowners the opportunity to benefit from a stylish and modern kitchen ideal for contemporary living.
+Conservatory kitchen extension projects have become a very popular home improvement in recent years, giving homeowners the opportunity to benefit from a stylish and modern kitchen ideal for contemporary living.